A guide to non-energy costs

 - National demand

-Most non-commodity charges are consumption-based and are spread across the expected levels of national energy consumption.
+Most non-energy charges are consumption-based and are spread across the expected levels of national energy consumption.
 But if national demand is lower, the costs must be recovered from fewer units, driving up individual prices. - New charges

 The introduction of new government schemes adds small but frequent new levies to your bill. - Infrastructure development